Black-throated sparrow: Description

 The black-throated sparrow is pale gray above, with a distinctive black and white head pattern.
 Immature birds are similar but lack a black throat.
 Its call is high and bell-like, and its song is a fairly simple, mechanical tinkling.
 It feeds primarily on insects and seeds, and travels in small groups, though larger groups may accumulate around sources of water in the desert.

 It has a loose nest of grass twigs and plant fibers carefully hidden in brush 6–18 in above the ground.
+Black-throated sparrows are habitat-generalist species, using a wide range of plants as habitats to build their nests in.
+However, they find less breeding success in lower-climate habitats like mesquite, perhaps due to human-caused climate change.
 Three or four white or pale blue eggs are laid.

+Diet

+The black-throated sparrow's diet consists of bugs during the mating season and seeds during the non-breeding season.
+They mainly forage on the ground around bushes and cacti and sometimes glean food from leaves and twigs.